tytydraco/yessleep/out/Three_years_ago_I_was_a_research_student_working_on_a_remote_island_We_were_out_of_lab_rats_so_our_professor_used_us_instead.md

 Professor Quincy had been working his whole life to create a serum which would hack into the mind, and switch on that part of us we cannot find on our own.
 Rats didn’t give him the right results, so we moved onto rabbits.

-So far, I had witnessed a rabbit which could teleport from one cage to the other, after several surgeries, and serum injections directed into its brain.
+So far, I had witnessed a rabbit which could teleport from one cage to the other, after several surgeries, serum injections directly into its brain.

 Impossible.